-You can download all our publications for free.
-However, if you are interested in collaborating with the work of the Naturgy Foundation, you can make your contribution to the Energy Rehabilitation Solidarity Fund.
+Also, if you are interested in collaborating with our work, you can make your contribution to the Energy Rehabilitation Solidarity Fund.

 Energy taxation.
 Meaning, objectives and criteria of application